laravel/bootcamp.laravel.com/resources/docs/creating-chirps.md

 }
 ```

 That's it!
-Refresh the page at [http://localhost/chirps](http://localhost/chirps) and you should see your new form rendered in the default layout provided by Breeze!
+Refresh the page in your browser to see your new form rendered in the default layout provided by Breeze!

 <img src="/img/screenshots/chirp-form.png" alt="Chirp form" class="rounded-lg border dark:border-none shadow-lg" />